-At least three inmates killed in prison violence in Honduras
+Gang fight in Honduran prison leaves at least 18 inmates dead

 Known as maras, the street gangs have made Honduras one of the most violent countries in the world.

-Reporting by Gustavo Palencia; Editing by Sandra Maler
+Reporting by Gustavo Palencia; Editing by Sandra Maler & Simon Cameron-Moore